-Amplification of a Stat5 gene produces excess oncogenic protein that drives prostate cancer spreadMay 7th, 2013 in Cancer /
+Amplification of a Stat5 gene produces excess oncogenic protein that drives prostate cancer spreadMay 7, 2013 in Medicine & Health / Cancer

 An international group of investigators, led by researchers at Thomas Jefferson University's Kimmel Cancer Center, have solved the mystery of why a substantial percentage of castrate-resistant metastatic prostate cancer cells contain abnormally high levels of the pro-growth protein Stat5.
 They discovered that the gene that makes the protein is amplified—duplicated many times over—in these cancer cells, which allows them to produce excess amounts of the oncogenic protein.